 Hooked on Jazz!

-There's a lot of mystic surrounding learning jazz on guitar or ukulele.
+There's a lot of mystic surrounding learning playing Jazz on guitar or ukulele.
 But it's not as hard as you might think.
-Is it harder than rock or country - definitely more is required, but well worth the trip.
-Just think of it as and artist with a bigger box of crayons, more color possibilities.
+Is it musically more complicated than rock or country - definitely more is required, but well worth the effort, just think of it as an artist with a bigger box of crayons, more color possibilities.

 In addition to studying jazz guitar for the past 40 plus years.
-I've been a private music teacher for the past 20 plus years with up 70 students a week at times of all ages, levels, styles and instruments.
-That with a graphic arts background and some computer and web programming chops.
+I've been a private music teacher for a majority of those years with up 70 students a week at times of all ages, levels, styles and instruments.
+My background and training as a graphic artist and some computer and web programming chops.
 It allows me to present my material in a way that is concise, well researched, tested and in an organized and professional manner.
 All that with making it easy and accessible to apply to ukulele.

 Topics That are Covered in a Well Rounded Jazz Ukulele Study Program